Bread Dad

 • Place the bread pan on a wooden cutting board.
 Let the bread cool within the bread pan for 5 minutes.

 • Remove the bread from the bread pan.
 Place the bread on a wire cooling rack in order to finish its cooldown.
-You will get better bread slices (less crumbling) if you allow the bread to properly cooldown (i.e. 30-60 minutes).
+You will get better bread slices (less crumbling) if you allow the bread to properly cooldown (e.g. 30 to 60 minutes).

 • Please read the tips section below for extra information on how to make this recipe successfully.

-• As I stated above, this no yeast white bread is NOT like packaged & sliced sandwich bread made by a huge food manufacturer.
-Rather, it is a homemade bread with a crunchy exterior and buttery & denser interior.
-Since quick no yeast bread is a denser & more crumbly bread (due to the lack of yeast and minimal kneading), I prefer to eat this as a breakfast bread (i.e. covered with cream cheese or butter) or as a side dish (i.e. with chili, stew, etc.).
-It does NOT make a great sandwich bread.
+• My no yeast white bread has a crunchy exterior and buttery & denser interior.
+Since this bread is denser & more crumbly than regular sandwich bread (due to the lack of yeast and minimal kneading), I prefer to eat this as a breakfast bread (e.g. covered with cream cheese or butter) or as a side dish (e.g. with chili, stew, etc.).

 • Of course, the other main advantage is the ability to make bread if you have run out of yeast!